cybercrymen/phishing-adventure/README.md

 ./start.sh
 ```

+Before you run the script you need to add your URLSCAN API key to the file called urlscan.api as plain text.
-At the end you'll be left with txt file names after the keyword you used...
+At the end you'll be left with txt file names after the keyword you used and a file called urlscan-results.txt for analysis.

+Good luck and happy huntng!